-Table 5: Bounds on the impact of winning on campaign money and manifesto originality in the next election, conditional on running
+Table 5: Bounds on the impact of winning on campaign money and manifesto personalization in the next election, conditional on running

 Notes: In columns 1 and 2, the sample is restricted to elections preceding an election for which data on campaign expenditures and contributions are available (i.e., elections held in 1985 or later).
-In column 3, the sample is restricted to parliamentary elections preceding an election for which candidate manifestos are available (i.e., elections held between 1958 and 1993 as well as in 2012).
-The outcome is the candidate's campaign expenditures (column 1) and total contributions received (column 2) in euros, and the originality of the candidate's manifesto as measured by its distance to any other manifesto from the same party (column 3) in the next election.
+In columns 3 through 5, the sample is restricted to parliamentary elections preceding an election for which candidate manifestos are available (i.e., elections held between 1958 and 1993 as well as in 2012).
+The outcome is the candidate's campaign expenditures (column 1) and total contributions received (column 2) in euros, the originality of the candidate's manifesto as measured by its distance to any other manifesto from the same party (column 3), and the percentage of words in the candidate's manifesto that are personal pronouns (column 4) and past participles (column 5) in the next election.
 Other notes as in Table 4.

 While the lower bounds on the impact of winning on total expenditures and contributions are positive (column 1 and 2), they are small and non-significant.
 Therefore, we cannot conclude that incumbents are better able to raise money than opponents.
-By contrast, both the upper and lower bounds on the impact on the originality of the candidate's manifesto issued before the next election are positive and significant at the 1% level.
-Winning the current election raises a candidate's future originality by 0.34 to 0.60 standard deviations, conditional on running again.22
+By contrast, both the upper and lower bounds on the impact on the originality of the candidate's manifesto issued before the next election

-21In theory, candidates of other orientations could also be scared off if they expect the incumbent to have more resources.
+&lt;sup>30In theory, candidates of other orientations could also be scared off if they expect the incumbent to have more resources.
 However, this effect is likely stronger for ideologically-close candidates who are competing for the same base voters.